EmReedCodes/TTS-3-app/README.md

 - [ ] Add ticks for slider range
 - [ ] Add user login
     - [ ] save bankwords to each users unique id
+-[ ] Figure out how to add instructions for users to fork and download -[ ] Add lang button